Understanding SBIR and STTR

 - Eligibility Criteria

 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR), collectively the Small Business Programs, are also known as America’s Seed Fund.
-By setting aside more than $1.2 billion from its Research & Development Funding specifically for our Small Business Programs, the NIH provides support to early stage small businesses throughout the nation.
+By setting aside more than $1.3 billion from its Research & Development Funding specifically for our Small Business Programs, the NIH provides support to early-stage small businesses throughout the nation.

 Many companies leverage NIH funding to attract the partners and investors needed to take an innovation to market.
-We focus on a variety of high-impact technologies ranging from research tools, diagnostics, digital health, drugs, medical devices, and others.
-The NIH SBIR and STTR programs can provide the seed funding you need to bring your scientific innovations from bench to bedside.
+We focus on a variety of high-impact technologies ranging from research tools to diagnostics, digital health, drugs, medical devices, and others.
+The NIH SBIR and STTR programs can provide the seed funding you need to bring your scientific innovations from the bench to the bedside.

 - Stimulate technological innovation